6 Sights in Toulon, France (with Map and Images)

 Show sight on map

-The Church of Saint-François-de-Paule is a Roman Catholic church in Toulon, France and erected in 1744.
-It is placed under the patronage of Saint Francis of Paola, founder of the Minimes.
-It is administered at the request of the bishop of the diocese of Fréjus-Toulon, Mgr Rey, by the Missionaries of Divine Mercy, founded in 2005 by Father Fabrice Loiseau.
-Mass is celebrated in Latin, according to the extraordinary form of the Roman rite.
+The Church of Saint-François-de-Paule is a Roman Catholic church in Toulon, France, erected in 1744.
+It is dedicated to Saint Francis of Paola, founder of the Minims.
+It is administered at the request of the bishop of the diocese of Fréjus-Toulon, Monsignor Rey, by the Missionaries of Divine Mercy, founded in 2005 by Father Fabrice Loiseau.
+Mass is celebrated in Latin, according to the Extraordinary Form of the Roman Rite.

 Wikipedia: Église Saint-François-de-Paule de Toulon (FR)